Steven Kwan Player Props: Guardians vs. Orioles

 Steven Kwan At The Plate

-- He has hit a home run in one of 52 games, and in 0.4% of his plate appearances.

-- Kwan has driven in a run in 10 games this season (19.2%), including three games with more than one RBI (5.8%).
-He has also driven home three or more of his team's runs in one contest.
+- In 20.8% of his games this season, Kwan has had at least one RBI.
+He's picked up more than one in 5.7% and driven in three or more of his team's runs in one contest.

-- He has scored a run in 26 games this season, with multiple runs three times.
+- He has scored in 27 of 53 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.